alesaudate/alesaudate/README.md

 - Demo Stock Exchange - A Reactive Application that streams average pricing of some selected stocks - https://github.com/alesaudate/demo-stock-exchange
 - Example with Apache Camel, Kotlin and Kafka on top of Spring Boot - https://github.com/alesaudate/camel-kotlin-kafka-example
+- A similar example, showing how to wire AWS S3 and Kinesis using Apache Camel - https://github.com/alesaudate/camel-s3-kinesis-example
 - My bash aliases / functions - https://github.com/alesaudate/my_bash_repo

 These are the repos containing source code of my books: